Valiant Shield 24: Joint Military Equipment Exposition

 |0

-This work, Valiant Shield 24: Joint Military Equipment Exposition, by Cpl Brandon Marrero, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Valiant Shield 24: Joint Military Equipment Exposition [Image 14 of 14], by LCpl Hannah Hollerud, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT